 We help patients through both functional and cosmetic procedures to the eyelids, eye sockets, tear ducts and face.
-We’ll protect your eyes, preserve your sight and keep you looking your best, and ultimately living your best life.
+Whether you are suffering from droopy eyelids or just want to get rid of your lines, we’ll protect your eyes, preserve your sight and keep you looking your best, and ultimately living your best life.

 We’re eager to understand your goals, and ready to find a solution that makes you feel and look your very best.

 We’re committed to making the most up-to-date technology available to you when you visit Ludwick Eye Center.

 We have state of the art solutions that address your cosmetic needs or help manage medical conditions that are affecting your line of site.
 Our Oculoplastic Surgeons are experts who can recommend options for treating drooping eyelids, eyelid malposition, eye-related trauma and provide the latest in Botox.

 When the eyelashes grow toward your eye, they sometimes cause unwanted discomfort. including redness, pain excessive tearing, light sensitivity, blurred vision and foreign body sensation.
 A treatment plan for trichiasis can range from plucking the eyelashes out to providing solutions based on the origin of the condition, which can range from entropion to post surgery or trauma related issues.

 Aging, sun exposure, heredity and the natural pull of gravity can all affect the face.
 When excess skin and fat show in the eyelid, your eyes can appear droopy and affect your vision.
 Through a surgical outpatient procedure called a blepharoplasty, we can remove excess skin and puffiness on the lids, restore your vision and help you get back to looking your very best.